Many Women Allege Sexual Assault After Riding with Lyft and Uber

 Rideshare companies like Uber and Lyft have a legal duty to provide all passengers with reasonable safety and security.
 No customer should ever have to worry about being sexually assaulted, kidnapped, or otherwise abused by a rideshare company driver.
 Although many drivers may still be independent contractors, Uber, Lyft, and other rideshare companies must prioritize safety at all times.

-Current news headlines clearly indicate that far too many female passengers are being abused by drivers.
+Current news headlines clearly indicate that far too many female passengers are being sexually abused by Uber drivers.
 In 2018, CNN reported that at least 103 Uber drivers had been accused of sexually assaulting or otherwise abusing their passengers during the most recent four-year period.

-CNN’s investigation involved carefully analyzing federal court records, police reports and county court databases for twenty (20) of America’s largest cities.
+CNN’s investigation involved carefully analyzing federal court records, police reports, and county court databases for twenty (20) of America’s largest cities.
 This means that there may be far more of these cases currently pending – we can’t find this out until all 50 states are legally required to regularly maintain and update these types of records for all their cities.